sighpcedu/sighpcedu.github.io/content/committees/computational-science-education/_index.md

 * Sponsoring webinars on teaching computational science in various disciplines
 * Promoting sharing of educational resources
 * Provide people with access to the latest information on computational science programs, student internships and various events (e.g. summer schools, hackathon events) that are in place, as a source of information.

+## Volunteer Opportunities

+1. Review and update the list of HPC resources on the chapter website
+2. Review and update the list of computational science resources on the chapter website
+3. Volunteer to present on your curriculum and activities
+4. Volunteer to write a blog post about your education activities
+5. Volunteer to be part of the repository working group